What makes a great pair of sunglasses (and prescription sunglasses)?

 - Wear sunglasses to suit your lifestyle.
 They shouldn’t be uncomfortable or a chore to wear.
 The best sunglasses will help you look great and life to the full.

 Book an appointment with us today

 Our fully qualified dispensing opticians will be able to guide you to choose the combination of UV protection, style and lens technology to create your perfect pair of sunglasses.
-If you need prescription sunglasses, we can help with that too – just call us on 0800 40 20 20 or visit your nearest branch.
+If you need prescription sunglasses, we can help with that too – just call us on 0800 40 20 20 or visit your nearest practice.
 If you’d like your prescription checked, you can also book an eye exam online.

 Our favourite sunglasses

 Browse a selection of our favourite sunglasses to find your perfect style.View Sunglasses